 severe and irreversible brain damage, and you can’t communicate

-a severe illness or injury that you’ll probably never recover from
+a severe illness or injury that you are unlikely to recover from

 Values and Preferences Form

-In a Values and Preferences Form: Planning for my future care you can record your values and preferences for future health and personal care and state where your advance care directives, such as an Enduring Power of Guardianship or an Advance Health Directive can be found.
+In a Values and Preferences Form: Planning for my future care you can record your values and preferences for future health and personal care and state where your advance care directives, such as your Enduring Power of Guardianship or your Advance Health Directive, can be found.

 Although the Values and Preferences Form is not a legal document, the content can still have a guiding effect by assisting substitute decision-makers and health professionals if you are unable to make or communicate your decisions, values and preferences.